 You can find more information on the resources here, as well as much more, in our CU Boulder UndocuGuide.

 Language matters and it evolves over time.
 We want our campus community to know how we have approached these conversations, as well as how we are talking to faculty and staff about ways to support our student community!

 Likewise, we also affirm and emphasize that individuals choose what language they prefer to use in referencing their own identities.
 We encourage our community to learn from each other and use terminology respectfully.

 Through the ASSET bill passed by the Colorado State Legislature in 2013, undocumented students are eligible for in-state tuition if they meet specific criteria.
-The Colorado ASSET Law provides students the opportunity to pay in-state tuition at public institutions if they fit the following CO-specific criteria:
+The Colorado ASSET Law provides students the opportunity to pay in-state tuition at public institutions if they fit the following Colorado-specific criteria (updated in May 2022):

-- Have been physically present in Colorado at least 12 consecutive months prior to enrolling at the institution.
+- Reside in Colorado for at least 12 consecutive months prior to enrolling at the institution.

 Deferred Action for Childhood Arrivals (DACA) is an American immigration policy created by then-President Obama in June of 2012 that allows certain undocumented immigrants who entered the country before their 16th birthday and before June 2007 to receive a renewable two-year protection from deportation.
 It also allows recipients to apply for work authorization during that two-year period.
 This was an executive action that only deferred removal and does not confer any change in legal status to the immigrants who meet the eligibility requirements.
 The Trump administration attempted to rescind the DACA program in 2017 but were unsuccessful; there have been continuing legal challenges to the program that have led to continuing uncertainty.
 While the Biden Administration quickly affirmed its commitment to DACA recipients, the uncertain future of the DACA program, as well as any Congressional action that would lead to a permanent status process remains an ongoing challenge.